State's new cases surge by 5,557, deaths subside to 57 but toll rises to fourth in nation

 New cases were the most since 6,352 on Aug.
 15, not including two days worth of data on Oct.
 11 and 7,569 for one day on Sept.
 1, which were both because of infection dumps.

 Last Thursday's new cases were 3,356.
-Since August, cases hadn't exceeded 4,000 except for 4,044 on Saturday except for the two days involving data dumps.
+Since August, cases only once before exceeded 4,000 on Saturday with 4,044 except for the two days involving data dumps.
 Infections dropped to 2,539 Sunday and then to 1,707 Monday.

 Although infections in Florida are trending upward like in most other states in the nation, new cases are exponentially lower than its U.S. daily high of 15,300 in July.